If you fancy heading off on a self-guided Aran Islands tour / road trip, you’ve landed in the right place!

 Option 1: Do the Lúb Dún Fearbhaí Looped Walk

-If you’re after a decent walked, the Lúb Dún Fearbhaí Walk is a 4 to 5 hour looped walk that takes in plenty of sights on Inis Meáin.
+If you’re after a decent walk, the Lúb Dún Fearbhaí Walk is a 4 to 5-hour looped walk that takes in plenty of sights on Inis Meáin.

 There are two different routes you can follow: the longest route is the purple route and the shorter routes are the blue and green routes.